PanGalacticTech/ledObject_library/README.md

 #### <u>AVR</u>
-Define the LED pin and the initial state:
+Define the LED pin and the initial state.

 	`#define ledPin 9                         // Define LED pin.
 If undefined - defaults to pin 13.` `#define initialState 1                  // Defines if LED pin starts with initial state ON or OFF - defaults to OFF`

 #### <u>ESP32 / espressif</u>
-For ESP32 & espressif boards, additional variables are required for setup:
+For ESP32 & espressif boards, additional variables are required for setup.

 	`#define PWM_PIN 2                       // PWM drive capable pin`
 	`#define LED_CH  0                        // PWM Channel (ESP32 up to 16 channels total)`